Filter-Guided Diffusion for Controllable Image Generation: Method

-We begin by proposing a definition of guidance in terms of some input guide image $\guideim$ and filter $\guideprop$.
-At a high level, the guide filter $\guideprop$ defines the properties we want to guide, and the filtered guide image $\guidepropof{\guideim}$ tells us what values those properties should take.
-More specifically, we formulate guidance as control over generated sample images $\gsample{0}$ such that: \beq \guidepropof{\gsample{0}}\approx\guidepropof{\guideim} \eeq A trivial solution to this guidance criteria would be to set $\gsample{0}=\guideim{}$.
-However, this solution leaves no room for variation that can be used to satisfy other goals (e.g., diverse results and text-based guidance).
-To be useful, we need to balance our guidance goal against the decisions of our diffusion model.
-Our approach will follow one basic design principle: to intervene in the diffusion process as little and gradually as possible such that Eq.~\ref{eq:guidanceim} is satisfied.
-This principle ensures that we keep our guided process as close to our original training distribution as possible.
-We derive our method from this principle under the limiting assumption that $\guideprop$ can be approximated as a linear function.
+We define guidance in terms of an input guide image $\guideim$ and filter $\guideprop$.
+At a high level, the guide filter $\guideprop$ determines what properties we want to guide, and the filtered guide image $\guidepropof{\guideim}$ tells us what values those properties should take.
+More specifically, we formulate guidance as control over the final generated image $\gsample{0}$ to satisfy: \beq \guidepropof{\gsample{0}}\approx\guidepropof{\guideim} \eeq

+A trivial solution would be to set $\gsample{0}=\guideim{}$.
+However, this leaves no room for variation that can be used to satisfy other goals (e.g., adherence to a text prompt).
+To balance guidance against the decisions of the diffusion model, we follow one basic principle: to intervene in the diffusion process {as little and gradually as possible to satisfy Eq.~\ref{eq:guidanceim}.
+If we assume some smoothness in the behavior of our network, this principle should help ensure that we keep our guided process as close to the network's original training distribution as possible.